-When inspecting your roofing system, here are 10 commercial roof maintenance tips including general tips, as well as signs of potential roofing issues inside and outside your building to be aware of.
+Here are 10 commercial roof maintenance tips to be aware of when inspecting your roofing system, including general tips and signs of potential roofing issues inside and outside your building.

 1. Keep Maintenance Logs

-Having a history of activity when it comes to roof maintenance and repairs can be valuable.
-Keeping a maintenance log is a good management tool and can be useful when making repairs, or even selling your property.
+Having a record of roof maintenance activity and repairs can be invaluable.
+A maintenance log is a good management tool that’s useful when making repairs or even selling your property.

-In your log, keep a record of who goes up onto your roof, when they are on the roof (date and time), where they were on the roof and why they were there (maintenance, inspection, repairs, etc).
+In your log, record who went on the roof, when they were on the roof (date and time), where they went, and why they were there (maintenance, inspection, repair, etc.).

 2. Record Everything You Encounter During Your Inspection